mihaigalos/miniboot/README.md

 The low baudrate ensures the external EEPROM has time to write the payload it receives, since the communication is asynchronous.

-Follow the instructions to input the application unix timestamp, the unix timestamp of the time of writing, crc value and the data length.
+When asked to do so, follow the instructions to input the application unix timestamp, the unix timestamp of the time of writing, crc value and the data length.
 For the unix timestamp, you can use the [epoch converter](https://www.epochconverter.com/).
 For computing the crc32 on your binary file, drag and drop the application.bin created earlier in the webpage found [here](http://emn178.github.io/online-tools/crc32_checksum.html).